 Rev. Rebecca Writes is a blog that focuses on faith, books, and disability awareness!

-Here are some of my most recent posts:
+Welcome!
+Here are some of my favorite blog posts:

 Personal Testimony- Faith and Sight Loss– Guest post by Amanda Gene Nelson